roxietre/workshop-unity3/SETUP.md

 # Troubleshooting
 If you encounter any issues while installing Unity, please check the Unity documentation or visit the Unity support page for help.

-# That the 2 part of the workshop
+# That the 3 part of the workshop
-PLease refere to [first worskhop](https://github.com/roxietre/workshop-unity) befor start this workshop
+PLease refere to [2nd worskhop](https://github.com/roxietre/workshop_unity2) befor start this workshop